-*** The standards listed below is for informational puposes only.
-Due to the pandemic and strict travel restrictions we have temporarily paused this funding opportunity.
+*** The standards listed below is for informational purposes only.
+Due to the COVID-19 pandemic and strict travel restrictions we have temporarily paused this funding opportunity.
+The College is closely monitoring the situation and based on their recommendations we may reopen the opportunity for travel funding once sponsored research travel becomes possible.
 If you have general questions about this program please contact the URC.

 The URC provides funds to support projects and/or travel involving independent research or study with a significant intercultural or international emphasis through the ASP Research Travel program.

 ASP Research Travel awards will support Academic Student Projects that require travel, but are smaller in scope than traditional study abroad or off-campus learning opportunities (such as a semester abroad, the Kahane U.N.
 Program or the summer Richter Research Abroad awards).
 Funding is limited.
 Grants are typically in the $1000-$2000 range.
 In exceptional circumstances, grant requests totaling more than the range may be considered.
 These awards might provide funding for short-term travel to interview a particular population, observe natural or cultural events, or consult a specialized archive.
 ASP Research Travel funds cannot be used to support an internship or to pay tuition at another institution.
 Other restrictions may apply.

 To learn about the experiences of one recent recipient of an ASP Research Travel award, read Ian Van Dusen's blog post [geology major, class of 2020].

 International Academic Student Projects (ASP Research Travel Abroad) proposals will be considered for travel during the winter, spring or summer breaks.

 - Students from any major are welcome to apply.